Jford219234/John_portfolio_website/README.md

-#Thinkful Capstone1
-For my first capstone project I worked with a dataset for a rental car company.
+For this project I worked with a large dataset for a rental car company.
+It contained all rentals from the past year, every car make and model in the fleet, each rental store across the country and financial data for each rental.
 I created a model in excel that included multiple different financial strategies that would help to increase profits and decrease costs.
-I also created visualizations for each strategy and a short presentation.
+These strategies were created to forecast the revenue and costs for the next year.
+The models were designed to increase the fleet by 25%, Decrease costs by 10% and increase revenue by 10%.
+I also created visualizations using charts in excel for each strategy.
+Using insights from these models, I created a powerpoint presentation and presented it to decision makers to show how these models would affect the revenue for the next calendar year.